 How much calcium do we need?

 Every day we should be taking in roughly 1000 mg of calcium.
 That’s for the average woman (including pregnant and nursing women) between the ages of 19 and 50, and for men aged 19-70.
-For children 12-18, pregnant and breastfeeding teens, the daily recommended intake of calcium is 1300 mg.
+For children, 12-18, pregnant, and breastfeeding moms, the daily recommended intake of calcium is 1300 mg.
 For women over the age of 50 and for men over the age of 70, that recommended daily dose goes up to 1300 mg.

 When you’re trying to get in more calcium, also up your intake of Vitamin D. This nutritional combo helps more calcium to be absorbed by the body.
 Iron, on the other hand, does not get along well with calcium.
 Space the intake of these two minerals out if you possibly can.